juhasipo/JMobster/README.markdown

 As an example, here is the _writeValidatorsForField_ method from Backbone implementation:

     @Override
-    public void writeValidatorsForField( final List<Annotation> annotations, final ModelWriter writer ) {
+    public void writeValidatorsForField( final ModelField field, final ModelWriter writer ) {
-        writeTypeForField( annotations, writer );
+        writeTypeForField( field, writer );

         // First find processors that actually do somethings so that we can
-        // add commas to right places in the item processor List<ValidationAnnotationProcessor> processorsToUse = filterProcessorsToUse( annotations );
+        // add commas to right places in the item processor List<ValidationAnnotationProcessor> processorsToUse = filterProcessorsToUse( field );

         ItemProcessor<ValidationAnnotationProcessor> processor = new ItemProcessor<ValidationAnnotationProcessor>() {
             @Override
             protected void process( ValidationAnnotationProcessor processor, boolean isLast ) {
-                processor.writeValidatorsToStream( annotations, writer );
+                processor.writeValidatorsToStream( field, writer );
                 writer.writeLine("", ANNOTATION_SEPARATOR, !isLast);
             }
         };
         processor.process( processorsToUse );
     }

-Basically it takes the annotations to write for a field and model writer.
-Then it first writes type information that some of the Backbone.Validation validator require and then it writes the validators themselves using validation annotation processors.
+Basically it takes the model field to write and model writer.
+Then it first writes type information that some of the Backbone.Validation validators require and then it writes the validators themselves using validation annotation processors.

 ### Field Value Converters